matafokka/geotiff-geokeys-to-proj4/README.md

 Cons:

 1. Libraries such as GDAL are, in fact, already battle-proven.
 Since this library is new, I'm the sole developer for now, and I'm not a cartographer, there might be some bugs.
-1. Since there're no maintainers to update database, more popular libraries
+1. Since there're no maintainers to update database, more popular libraries might have newer data, though, it shouldn't make big difference.

 **To summarize:** use this library for a frontend, but existing libraries with a wrapper might be better for a backend;